fvwmorg/fvwmorg.github.io/Wiki/Config/Colorsets/index.md

 ---
-layout : wiki
+layout: wiki
-title : Colorsets
+title: Colorsets
-type : config
+type: config
-weight : 800
+weight: 800
-description : |
+description: |
   Colorsets are used to define colors in Fvwm.
 A Colorset is a collection of colors that describe different aspects of an object.
 This includes the foreground and background color along with the shade and highlight